 Loans may be used for:

-Borrowers under Windmill Microlending loans have up to four years to pay back the principal.
-Generally, payments will be a set of minimum payments while completing a licensing/learning plan (to a maximum of two years).
-Minimum payments will then increase once employment is found or two years after the loan was received.
+You have up to four years to pay back your loan.
+Generally, your payments will be a set of minimum payments while you are completing your licensing/learning plan (to a maximum of two years).
+Your payments will increase once you find employment or two years after your loan is received.

-Borrowers will be registered with Equifax to begin building their credit history in Canada.
+As with standard Windmill loans, borrowers will be registered with Equifax to begin building their credit history in Canada.
+Click here to learn more about our loan terms and conditions.